smartsreenath/Raspberry-Pi-network-attached-storage-NAS-Server/README.md

 VNC stands for Virtual Network Computing.
 It is a cross-platform screen sharing system that was created to remotely control another computer.
 This means that a computer's screen, keyboard, and mouse can be used from a distance by a remote user from a secondary device as though they were sitting right in front of it.

 If you do not have external display this will help you remotely view the pi screen in pc or phone.

 ### If you have already running pi with new OS, skip first three steps.
 1. Preparing Your SD Card
-.Format Sd card using [SD Card Formatter](https://www.sdcard.org/downloads/formatter/) (click for Link)
+2. Format Sd card using [SD Card Formatter](https://www.sdcard.org/downloads/formatter/) (click for Link)
 2. Flash the Raspberry Pi OS image to our SD card using Raspberry pi imager
 3. Click advance settings in Raspberry pi Imager and select ssh.
-You can also add new ssh password (default is raspberry) .
-If you do not have external display this will help you to install VNC and there by remotely control raspberry pi
+You can also add new ssh password (default is raspberry)
+    - If you do not have external display this will help you to install VNC and there by remotely control raspberry pi
 ![This is an image](https://i.imgur.com/PbAb9RH.jpg)
 ![This is an image](https://i.imgur.com/GrOovtm.jpg)
 4. You can also enter the SSID and password of your Wi-Fi (Skip these steps if you are using Ethernet)